 Every human life reflects the image of God.
 As His people, we celebrate and protect life.
 On January 20, churches across the nation set aside the day to remember our belief in the sanctity of life.
 Churches are challenged to connect with their local Pregnancy Resource Center to learn how to support their work.
 Be an advocate for life by partnering with these life-giving ministries.

 Several SBC of Virginia churches in the Southwest Region are located along the Appalachian Trail.
 They have unique opportunities to minister to individuals from all over the U.S. who hike the trail, especially during the hikers’ event called Trail Days.
-We can help by providing supplies that the hikers need.
-These gifts open doors for churches to minister to them and share the Gospel.
+Your church can help by providing supplies that the hikers need.
+These gifts open doors for churches to minister to hikers and share the Gospel.

 Christians are five times more likely to adopt than the secular public.
 It is a testimony of the heart of the Father in His children – the Church.
 May is National Adoption month.
 How can your church support the biblical teaching to care for the orphan?
 Give a night of respite to an adoptive or foster care family.
 Help adoptive families network together.
 Call for prayer amongst your church for God to move in the ministry and spirit of adoption.

 Literacy changes lives.
 According to Arise to Read, NAMB’s nationally recognized program to fight illiteracy, 61% of low-income families have no books – at all – in their home for children.
 This summer, churches are invited to equip schools, teachers, and families with children’s books.
 Gather new or gently used children’s books, pre-k through 5th grade reading level, for distribution before the start of the school year.
 This makes for a great VBS mission project!